 Your day began innocently enough, you decided to ride your bicycle and it’s not the first time you’ve done so.
 But everything changes in a heartbeat: A car, driven by a woman busy texting, collides with you.
 The last thing you recall is being thankful that your mom made you promise to wear a helmet when you ride your bike in the city.
 In that instant, you became part of a national trend.

 According to the National Highway Traffic and Safety Administration, bicycle-related accidents are on the upswing.
 In 2012 alone, 726 people died from bicycle-related crashes, up from a 682 bicycle fatalities reported in 2011.
 Like you, nobody else likely saw their accident coming, but the sad fact is, bicycle-related injuries rose to 49,000 in 2012.
-So, you never thought you d become a statistic and you never thought you would need the name of a personal injury attorney particularly on the fateful day you decided to bike to work.
+So, you never thought you d become a statistic and you never thought you would need the name of a Los Angeles bicycle accident attorney particularly on the fateful day you decided to bike to work.
 Time to do something about your plight, whether you re at fault or not.
 Turn things around with help from one of Southern California s most respected, experienced, personal injury resources: El Dabe Law Firm.
 You need compensation.
 We can get it on your behalf while you set about your journey to recover your health.

 It’s not your fault or maybe it is.